codewar65/VTX_ClientServer/README.md

 commands like:

 START ALL : start up the web server, websocket server, and the bridge process.
-The bridge process redirects StdIn/StdOut back and forth between the 'node' process and the connected web socket user.

 STOP ALL : stop all processes.